superflyben/collision_data/README.md

 ## Seattle Collision Data

 This repository contains a short Matlab script I wrote in my spare time that gets car collision data from data.seattle.gov, then filters them to peak travel times for 2015 and combines these with temperature data at the time of collision (also from data.seatttle.gov).
-All that is reuired to run this is a relatively recent version of Matlab and an user-specific app-token wich can be gotten from the data.seattle.gov website.
+All that is required to run this is a relatively recent version of Matlab and a user-specific app-token wich can be gotten for free from the data.seattle.gov website.

 ### Graphics